MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/run-ui-flow.md

 -->

-## Run your UI flow from an event, button, schedule or business process
+## Run your UI flow from an event, button, schedule, or business process

 In this example we will use an automated flow to trigger a UI flow when a new email arrives.

-1. Navigate to [Microsoft Flow,](https://flow.microsoft.com/) select **My flows** in the left navigation bar, select **New**, and then select **Automated-from blank**.
+1. Navigate to [Microsoft Flow](https://flow.microsoft.com/), select **My flows** in the left navigation bar, select **New**, and then select **Automated-from blank**.

    >[!TIP]
    >You can choose any other type of flow to suit your needs.

 1. Give it a name then choose a service for which you have an account for such as Outlook.com, Microsoft Teams or Gmail.
 In this example we will use “When a new email arrives” from Office 365 Outlook.

     ![](../media/run-ui-flow/2d4ec17d239169a46905cef1829fa3a1.png)